-The BS degree in CIS provides a sound foundation in information technology principles and practice enabling our students to find a variety of employment opportunities.
+The BBA degree in CIS provides a sound foundation in information technology principles and practice enabling our students to find a variety of employment opportunities.
 The emphasis is on applications of information technologies supporting business needs, rather than the computer itself.
-Students earning a BS in CIS can develop skills in web and application development, systems analysis and design, database management, and IT project management.
+Students earning a BBA in CIS can develop skills in web and application development, systems analysis and design, database management, and IT project management.
 Students are encouraged to include general business, computer art, as well as many other topics in support of developing a well-rounded study of the information technology field in the application in of solutions for today’s business needs.

-Students completing the BBA in MIS; in addition to forming a strong background in information technologies will develop a firm foundation in the skills required to support business operational needs.
+Students completing the BBA in CIS; in addition to forming a strong background in information technologies will develop a firm foundation in the skills required to support business operational needs.
 Student may study in areas such as accounting, economics, general business, marketing, and management in order to complete the requirements for this degree program.

 For more information, contact: